-The Mobius have excellent imaging performance.
-Weighted group delay is at 0.1, which is great.
-Also, the GD graph also shows that the entire group delay response is below the audibility threshold.
-This results in a tight bass and a transparent treble reproduction.
-Additionally, the L/R drivers of our test unit were exceptionally well-matched in amplitude and phase response, which results in an accurate placement and localization of objects (voices, instruments, video game effects) in the stereo field.
-However, we measured a bit of mismatch between the frequency response of the L/R drivers of our test unit, but it wasn't enough to be quite significant.
+The Audeze Mobius have a great imaging performance.
+The weighted group delay response falls below the audibility threshold, ensuring tight bass and transparent treble reproduction.
+Additionally, the L/R drivers of our unit are exceptionally well-matched in amplitude, frequency, and phase response, which results in an accurate placement and localization of objects (voices, instruments, video game effects) in the stereo field.
+However, our results are only valid for our unit and yours may perform differently.

-Additionally, the Mobius also comes with a head tracking system, which can create realistic and life-like imaging for VR and video games.
+They also come with a head tracking system, which can create realistic and life-like imaging for VR and video games.
 However, at the moment we don't have a test for evaluating the quality of headphones with head tracking.

-The soundstage performance of the Mobius is sub-par.
-However, these headphones were tested with their virtual soundstage processor disabled since at the moment we don't have a test for soundstage effects created using DSP.
-Otherwise, they would be getting a much better score.
+The passive soundstage of the Audeze Mobius is sub-par.
+These headphones were tested with their virtual soundstage processor disabled as we don't have a test for soundstage effects created using DSP.

 The isolation is sub-par.
 These closed-back headphones don't have ANC (active noise cancelling) and therefore don't provide any isolation in the bass range.
 This means they will let in all the low rumbling noises of airplane and bus engines.
 In the mid-range, important for blocking out speech they achieve about 5dB of isolation, which is inadequate.
 In the treble range, occupied by sharp sounds like S and Ts, and computer fan noise, they provide 32dB of isolation, which is good.